 Acceptance is not GIVING UP.

 I see that offering a poorly documented study without knowing the facts is taking the risk of offering false hope.
-That is my opinion right now, because I am so tired as a caregiver.
+That is my opinion right now because I am so tired as a caregiver.
 I need a break.
-Who, beside my daughter helps me do my son’s cares?
+Who, besides my daughter helps me do my son’s cares?
 No one.
 We need face to face help; not advice or platitudes.

 Acceptance is natural nor is it a drug cure.

 Acceptance is mentally more healthy than it is to have unrealistic expectations and not fully living.

 My son needs loving support from friends and family the most…not false hopes for a cure from an unproven method.

 False hopes…There are all too many unscrupulous people who are taking advantage of people who are experiencing the feeling of desperateness from shock/disbelief and denial that something, in varying degrees of “bad”, has happened to their life.